reedmusic/exercises/jazz/jazz1.md

 	<details>Be-bop.</details>

-1. Describe the harmony heard in this extract.
+1. Describe the harmony heard in the head.
 [3]

 	<details>
 	<ul>
-		<li>Parallel chords/harmony/movement</li>
+		<li>Parallel chords/harmony/movement.</li>
-		<li>Mostly major chords</li>
+		<li>In the A section, chords move up and down within the range of a tone either side of the tonic.</li>
-		<li>Repetitive chord progression, particularly in B section</li>
+		<li>Piano only plays roots so the chord tones are hard to hear: harmonies are suggested/completed by the sax melody.</li>
-		<li>Simple chords with no obvious seventh chords or other extensions</li>
+		<li>Mostly major chords.</li>
-		<li>More chord extensions in the solo section</li>
+		<li>B section in minor key.</li>
-		<li>Lots of chromatic movement, with chords mainly centered around the tonic and the semitone and tone immediately above and below.</li>
+		<li>B section usees repetitive two-bar chord progression heard four times.</li>
 	</ul>
 	</details>